ViuwAnalytics/viuw-unity-sdk/README.md

 ## Upload an object
 In order for an object to be be analyzed in your Viuw Dashboard, you must upload your prefabs to the Viuw Dashboard.

-1. For each object, drag your prefab into the "Upload Object" field of the scene object. **These objects must comef rom your project files, not from the scene hierarchy.**
+1. For each object, drag your prefab into the "Upload Object" field of the scene object. **These objects must come from your project files, not from the scene hierarchy.**
 1. When you are ready to upload, press 'Upload Objects'
 1. Upload may take up to several minutes based upon the number and size of selected prefabs.
 You will receive a success response on successful upload.
 1. If you receive an error message, follow the instructions in the message and try again. <SCREENSHOT>